 - Under “Actions upon submission” section, select “Duplicate Task” or “Duplicate Project”.
 1

 - A pop-up will appear, where you can select the existing task or project that will be duplicated.
 2

 - Start typing the name of the required task/project and click on it.

-- If you have blueprints enabled in your account, click on the Blueprint tab 3 to select a blueprint to duplicate.
+- Click on the Blueprint tab 3 to select a blueprint to duplicate.

 Admins creating the request form can also choose to reschedule tasks/subtasks in the newly created project/task.
 The available options are: